debrief/pepys-import/README.rst

 Online documentation
 --------------------

-More details on the structure and API of pepys-import is available here: |docs|
+More details on the structure and API of pepys-import is available in the full documentation: |docs|

 .. |docs| image:: https://readthedocs.org/projects/pepys-import/badge/?version=latest
   :target:  https://pepys-import.readthedocs.io/